 An operating budget was adopted and maintained by the governing board for the District pursuant to the requirements of Florida Statutes.
 The budget is adopted using the same basis of accounting that is used in preparation of the fund financial statements.
 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-The general fund budget for the fiscal year ended September 30, 2014 was amended to increase revenues by \$1,850, appropriations by \$224,764 and use offund balance by \$222,914.
-The increase in revenues is primarily the result of slightly greater interest and miscellaneous revenues than originally anticipated.
-The increase in appropriations is primarily due to additional costs related to the installation of streetlights.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2014.
+The general fund budget for the fiscal year ended September 30, 2015 was amended to increase revenues by \$15,842, appropriations by \$520,211, transfers in by \$100,000 and use of fund balance by \$404,369.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2015.

-The variance between budgeted and actual general fund revenues for the current fiscal year is the result of greater than anticipated assessments being collected due to fewer people taking advantage of the discount for early payment than expected.
 The actual general fund expenditures for the current year were lower than budgeted amounts due primarily to anticipated costs which were not incurred in the current fiscal year.